World-class commercial offset and digital print shop, right here in Billings.

 Digital Color Printing

 Our Hewlett Packard Indigo digital press is a combination of an offset press’s superior output quality, with the speed and convenience of a commercial-class color laser.
 The unique printing press uses liquid electrophotography, which means the ink is electrified then applied to the substrate via a thermal blanket.
 This means that the placement of color on the page is as accurate as possible – outperforming standard laser printers, and at faster speeds.

-In addition, our Impression Xante envelope printer allows us to digitally print full four color envelopes and tabbed folders, opening a whole new world of marketing and direct mail opportunities for small businesses.
+In addition, our Xante Impressia digital envelope press allows us to digitally print full four color envelopes and tabbed folders, opening a whole new world of marketing and direct mail opportunities for small businesses.